kristianhentschel/boogle/Readme.md

 This project is a work in progress.
 A number of important features are still missing:

 * Rotating characters before the OCR step, as cubes may fall in any orientation.
-* Differentiating between W and M (there is a thin line on the cube to indicate the base)
+* Once rotation is added, differentiating between W and M (there is a thin line on the cube to indicate the base).
-* Handling the letter "Qu", as currently only single characters are used
+* Multi-threading, and promise-based non-blocking user interface.

-* Testing on mobile devices and further improving OCR preparation, and run character recognition and preparation in separate threads for performance.
+It would also be nice to allow manual input or correction of characters, rather than always relying on the OCR.
 ## Acknowledgements

 * [ocrad.js](https://github.com/antimatter15/ocrad.js) (GPL v3) is a Javascript port of the OCRAD ocr program.
-It is used unchanged.
-* Production versions of jQuery (MIT) and underscore.js (MIT) are also used unchanged.
+* Production versions of jQuery (MIT) and underscore.js (MIT).
 * The game rules for Boggle are protected by copyright and trademark by Hasbro.
-This application does not actually allow playing the game, but rather calculates solutions to an interesting problem posed by its premise.
+This application does not actually allow playing the game, but rather calculates solutions to an interesting problem.